Price - $100 (NO LONGER AVAILABLE)

 Due to the receiver reinforcements around the rear takedown pin the use of a tool is necessary to push it back through the receiver for disassembly.
 Normally a rear takedown pin sticks out of the receiver enough that you can push it in with your finger but that is not the case with this lower.

 As polymer lowers go this is definitely on the high end.
-The price direct from James Madison Tactical was $115 shipped though I got mine from Rainer Arms for $103 shipped (they are often out of stock).
+The price direct from James Madison Tactical was $115 shipped though I got mine from Rainer Arms for $103 shipped (no longer available).
 This is twice the price of the EP Armory receiver and about 25% more than the Polymer80 (which includes bits and mill).
 The JMT lower comes with its own jig while the EP Armory does not (Polymer80 does).
 This was a non-issue for me as I only use the Easy Jig for doing my lowers.
 The threaded brass insert for the pistol grip was great because I like to try different grips so a metal insert will increase the life of that screw hole.
 The receiver is heavily reinforced which may give you more confidence in the life and durability of the receiver.
 I'm usually not wild about companies putting their logo on an 80% lower but their gen2 model definitely makes that much less noticeable.
 In either case it is a good looking logo and receiver.
 To me the JMT lower resembles more of a machined billet receiver like the Polymer80 while the EP Armory is more like a standard forged lower in design.
 Having handled all three I have confidence that any will do the job and a personal choice will have to be based on price, features and overall design.

 80% lower receiver comparison chart